rambodrahmani/self-driving-car-with-carla/README.md

 # Self-driving car with CARLA Simulator
 Self-driving car with CARLA Simulator and Python 3.7 on Ubuntu 18.04.

+CARLA has been developed from the ground up to support development, training, and validation of autonomous driving systems.
+In addition to open-source code and protocols, CARLA provides open digital assets (urban layouts, buildings, vehicles) that were created for this purpose and can be used freely.

 # Prerequisites
 Install Python 3.7:
 ```bash